SimonStockinger/.cheatsheets/README.md

 /uninstall.sh -> Uninstall shell script

 ## Usage
+**IMPORTANT:** Check if the configuration used in the scripts is compatible with your system.

 ### Prerequisites
 - `bash` (or compatible shell)
 - `fzf` for interactive selection
 - `bat` for Markdown rendering

-IMPRTANT!

-Check if the configuration used in the scripts is compatible with your system.

 ### Installation
 **Cloning**